 The following day, the teacher assigns small discussions groups.
 These discussions are guided by questions and discussion frames as provided by the teacher and posted in the classroom.

 Each group chooses the top 2 TQEs and writes them on the board.

 The teacher then moderates a whole-class discussion of the reading, using the TQEs that have been written on the board.
-This takes about 40 minutes of class time.

 For maximum student engagement, the teacher should consider pausing the discussion every 20-30 minutes to give students time to reflect and/or time to consider additional input.
 Students might reflect by jotting notes in a graphic organizer, writing questions of interest, etc. Additional input could be provided by giving access to an image, a news headline, a quote from a text, or by giving students time to consult texts/resources they have previously encountered.